 - 10. Blow out the sample tubes with oil-free compressed air. - 11.
 Rinse the sample tube closure with isopropyl alcohol, then wipe the sample tube closure dry with a clean, lint-free cloth. - 12.
 Label the sample tube and stopper for identification. - 13.
-Replace the rubber stopper.
+Replace the rubber stopper, Check Seal, or TranSeal.